Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Introduction

-The precise description of the adiabatic schedules is of utmost importance since it conditions the success of the quantum algorithm.
-Many methods have been proposed in this regard: quantum approximate optimization algorithm and variational quantum eigensolver~\cite{Farhi2014, Moll2018, Cerezo2021}, shortcut to adiabadicity and counterdiabatic protocol~\cite{ Demirplak2003, Berry2009, Sels2017, Zhang2024}, Bayesian optimization and machine learning~\cite{Finzgar2024, Coelho2022}, to name a few.
-Most aforementioned methods require multiple iterations to be run on a quantum device and to be updated by a classical optimizer and thus belong to the class of hybrid algorithms~\cite{Ge2022}.
-By their very nature, these algorithms cost both time and money as they make intense use of the quantum hardware.
+The precise description of the schedules is of utmost importance since it conditions the success of the quantum algorithm.
+Many methods based on adiabatic criteria or on carefully chosen ansatzes can be applied in this case: quantum approximate optimization algorithm and variational quantum eigensolver~\cite{Farhi2014, Moll2018, Cerezo2021}, shortcut to adiabadicity and counterdiabatic (CD) protocol~\cite{Demirplak2003, Berry2009, Sels2017, Zhang2024}, Bayesian and recursive optimization~\cite{Finzgar2024, Finzgar2024b}, machine learning~\cite{Coelho2022}, and variational sampler~\cite{Wurtz2024b}, to name a few.
+Most of the aforementioned methods require multiple iterations to be run on a quantum device and to be updated by a classical optimizer and thus belong to the class of hybrid algorithms~\cite{Ge2022}.
+By their very nature, these algorithms cost both time and money as they make intense use of the quantum hardware, which motivates us to search for a more direct way of designing efficient schedules.

+A detailed analysis of the classical dynamics of the simulated annealing for the MIS problem reveals that the graphs with many suboptimal solutions are likely to trap the algorithm in local minima, hence missing the global solution~\cite{ Ebadi2022}.
+This observation leads to the definition of the hardness parameter $\HP = D_{|\text{MIS}|-1} / (|\text{MIS}| \, D_{|\text{MIS}|})$, where $D_k$ is the degeneracy of the independent sets of size $k$.
+On the basis of the theory of Markov chains, $\HP$ is shown to determine the performance of simulated annealing as it provides a lower bound on the inverse of its spectral gap and, by extension, on the hitting time for finding the solution.
+By analogy with the adiabatic theorem~\cite{Albash2018}, this suggests that the hardness parameter may play a key role during the optimization of the schedules in the quantum setting, which is the starting point of our study.

-In this study, we show how a precomputation of optimized schedules for small graphs can lead to highly efficient protocols for graphs of larger size on the quantum device\footnote{We equally refer to the number of vertices in a graph as \textit{order} or \textit{size}.
-In quantum computing, the latter is commonly understood as the size of the system and not as the number of edges in the graph (mathematical definition).}.
-First, we introduce the basic concepts that are used throughout this work.
-Then, in Sec.~\ref{sec:numerics} we describe how to optimize the schedules based on numerical simulations of small graphs, and in Sec.~\ref{sec:experiments} we present the results obtained in experiments.
-Detailed information and calculations are available in the appendix.
+In what follows, we show how a precomputation of optimized schedules for small graphs can lead to highly efficient protocols for graphs of larger size on the quantum device~\cite{note:order}.
+First, we review the MIS encoding in Rydberg atoms, emphasizing the importance of well-chosen boundary conditions.
+Then, in Sec.~\ref{sec:numerics} we describe how to optimize the schedules on the basis of numerical simulations of small graphs.
+Finally, in Sec.~\ref{sec:demonstrations} we present the results of cloud quantum computing demonstrations.
+Detailed information and calculations are provided in the appendices.